Jeff Manto

 Jeffrey Paul Manto (born August 23, 1964) is an American former journeyman baseball player and hitting coach.
-Manto is currently the manager of the Trenton Thunder of the MLB Draft League.
+Manto is currently the head coach of the Conwell-Egan Catholic High School baseball team.
+He is the former manager of the Trenton Thunder of the MLB Draft League.
 He is a member of eight Halls of Fame.
 Manto played in Major League Baseball (MLB) for the Cleveland Indians, Philadelphia Phillies, Baltimore Orioles, Boston Red Sox, Seattle Mariners, Detroit Tigers, New York Yankees, and Colorado Rockies.
 He also played in Nippon Professional Baseball (NPB) for the Yomiuri Giants.

 Early career

-Manto attended Temple University, where he accepted a full scholarship as a RH pitcher.
-After his freshman year, Manto was converted to a RF.
-During his Temple career Manto had a career BA of .412.
-He also held Owl records for most bases, extra base hits, highest HR percentage, and highest slugging percentage.
-Member of 2 Atlantic 10 Championships.
-Inducted into Temple University HOF in 2000.
-Manto was drafted in the 35th round of the 1982 Major League Baseball Draft by the New York Yankees as a RH Pitcher, but opted not to sign with them.
-Three years later, he entered again into the draft where he was drafted in the 14th round of the 1985 Major League Baseball Draft by the California Angels and signed on June 7, 1985 in that same year.
+Manto attended Temple University, where he accepted a full scholarship as a right-handed pitcher.
+After his freshman year, Manto was converted to a rightfielder.
+During his Temple career, Manto had a career batting average of .412.
+He also held Owl records for total bases, extra base hits, home run percentage and slugging percentage.
+He was inducted into the Temple University Hall of Fame in 2000 and finished his degree in 2024.
+Manto was drafted in the 35th round of the 1982 Major League Baseball Draft by the New York Yankees as a pitcher, but opted not to sign with them.
+Three years later, he entered again into the draft where he was drafted in the 14th round of the 1985 Major League Baseball Draft by the California Angels and signed on June 7, 1985.

 Professional career

 Playing career

 Manto was drafted by the Angels in 1985.
-He played 16 years and finally retired after the 2000 season.
-During that span, Manto was part of three World Series teams: the 1993 Philadelphia Phillies, the 1997 Cleveland Indians, and the 1999 New York Yankees.
+He played 16 years and retired after the 2000 season.
+During that span, Manto was part of three teams that reached the World Series: the 1993 Philadelphia Phillies (lost), the 1997 Cleveland Indians (lost), and the 1999 New York Yankees (won, but not on the roster).